You walk out to the parking lot and you can’t find your car.

 And when you find yourself in this circumstance, the last thing you want is a vehicle that is both stolen and uninsured.
-Online car insurance quote comparison websites like Insurify are a quick and free resource if you’re interested in switching or increasing coverage.
+Online car insurance quote comparison websites like Insurify are quick and free resources if you’re interested in switching or increasing coverage.

 Right now, though, you might have slightly bigger concerns.
 Here’s what you need to do when you think your car is stolen:

-1. Make sure you’re really reporting a stolen car.
+1. Make sure you’re actually reporting a stolen car.